Skip to main content

 Chef Jesse Ito prepares sushi while wearing a white chef shirt at his restaurant Royal Sushi and Izakaya in Philadelphia.
 Chef Jesse Ito prepares sushi while wearing a white chef shirt at his restaurant Royal Sushi and Izakaya in Philadelphia.

-— Photo courtesy Royal Sushi and Izakaya
+— Photo courtesy Royal Sushi & Izakaya

 Where: Royal Sushi & Izakaya, 780 S. 2nd Street, Philadelphia, PA